Is writing hard? This is what we really want to know.

 Every day is a new chance to experience a small victory or defeat.
 If you win, great, but it was only a small victory.
 If you lose, that’s okay, because it was only a small defeat.

-But you must get up and do it again tomorrow.
+But you must get up and do it all again tomorrow.

 The real hard part